Muktuk: Nutrients and health concerns

 Proceedings of the Nutrition Society stated in the 1950s that:

 Contaminants from the industrialised world have made their way to the Arctic marine food web.
 This poses a health risk to people who eat "country food" (traditional Inuit foodstuffs).
 As whales grow, mercury accumulates in the liver, kidney, muscle, and blubber, and cadmium settles in the blubber, the same process that makes mercury in fish a health issue for humans.
 Whale meat also bioaccumulates carcinogens such as PCBs, chemical compounds that damage human nervous, immune and reproductive systems, and a variety of other contaminants.

+Consumption of muktuk has also been associated with outbreaks of botulism.

 Spellings

 Transliterations of "muktuk", and other terms for the skin and blubber, include: